LastChallenger/LastChallenger/README.md

 - 👋 Hi, I’m @LastChallenger
-- 🌱 I’m currently learning C / C++, a student learning in central south university.
+- 🌱 I’m currently learning NN, a student learning in central south university.
 - 📫 How to reach me  PLZ send email to fydworks@163.com

 <!---